-Have students record their plant selections using:
+Have students record their plant selections using these handouts:

-- Handout: Lesson 6 Proposed Plants Worksheet.docx - Handout: Lesson 6 Proposed Plants Canopy Area.docx
+- Lesson 6 Proposed Plants Worksheet.docx - Lesson 6 Proposed Plants Canopy Area.docx

-Using the handouts, students will calculate how big their plants will grow, and the total area plants will take up.
+If there are existing plants in the collection area, make sure students identify those and record them as well.
+Seek the 26 Proposed Plant Canopy Area worksheet, students will sort their plants by water use.
+Using the previously calculated radius, students determine the area plants will take up.
 They will use these calculations in the next lesson.
-Have students add their plant selections to their site sketch from lesson 4.
+Have students add their plant selections to their site sketch from Lesson 4.